IIIF/api/source/presentation/4.0/model.md

 ### JSON Description Availability

-JSON descriptions _SHOULD_ be [embedded][prezi30-terminology] within the JSON of parent resources, and _MAY_ also be available via separate requests from the HTTP(S) URI given in the resource's `id` property.
+JSON descriptions _SHOULD_ be embedded within the JSON of parent resources, and _MAY_ also be available via separate requests from the HTTP(S) URI given in the resource's `id` property.
 Links to Content Resources _MUST_ be given as a JSON object with the `id` and `type` properties and _SHOULD_ have `format` or `profile` to give a hint as to what sort of resource is being referred to.

 {% include api/code_header.html %}
 ``` json-doc